MusicEase FAQ

 I am previewing your MusicEase program.
 When I printed the file Avondale on my HP DeskJet 560C, the clef, key, meter, and notes all printed white in a black box.
 Will this program print black clefs, notes, etc.?

 Hewlett-Packard is notorious for making really BAD printer drivers.
 You need to select the best H-P driver for your printer that comes with Windows -- not an OEM H-P driver.
+(Check HP's web site.)
 This invariably fixes the problem.

 I am evaluating a download copy and, although my ensonic sound card is working for other apps, I can't get music to play using MusicEase.
 Any suggestions?

-MusicEase simply creates a MIDI file and then uses the Windows MCI player to play it.
-Thus you need to insure that your windows' multimedia player is configured to play MIDI files.
-(Windows comes with some MIDI files you can use to test with.)
+MusicEase simply creates a MIDI file and then uses (under Windows) the Windows Media Player to play it.
+Thus you need to insure that your Windows' Media Player is configured to play MIDI files.

 When I'm tying some chords, sometimes I want to invert the position of only one of the ties (e.g., from a down tie to an up tie).
 Is there any way to do that?